Vadoid/DeltaShareFlask/README.md

 # Delta Sharing Flask Browser

-A lightweight Flask web app to **explore Delta Sharing data resources**—including shares, schemas, tables, metadata, and data previews—**using only Python and Pandas (no Spark required).**
+A lightweight Flask web app to **explore Delta Sharing data resources** — including shares, schemas, tables, metadata, and data previews — **using only Python and Pandas (no Spark required).**
+Why I created it?
+Sometimes it's not that user-friendly to explore what is available in delta shares and having a simple app to browse shares is helpful.

 ---